Sarkar (2005 film): Remake

-A Telugu remake, titled Rowdy was made replacing the background of Marathi politics with that of South Indian factionism.
-Veteran actor Mohan Babu reprised the role portrayed by Amitabh Bachchan while his son Vishnu Manchu reprised the role played by Abhishek Bachchan.
-Rowdy released on 4 April 2014 to positive reviews from critics but was a moderate commercial success, grossing approximately Rs 8 Crores in its full run.
+A Telugu remake, titled Rowdy, was made replacing the background of Marathi politics with that of Rayalaseema factionism.
+Veteran actor Mohan Babu reprised the role portrayed by Amitabh Bachchan, while his son, Vishnu Manchu, reprised the role played by Abhishek Bachchan.
+Rowdy released on 4 April 2014 to positive reviews from critics, but was a moderate commercial success, grossing approximately 8 crores in its full run.

 Sequel

 A sequel titled Sarkar Raj was released on 6 June 2008 with Amitabh Bachchan, Abhishek Bachchan (who reprise their roles from the original) and new entrant Aishwarya Rai Bachchan.
-Supriya Pathak, Tanisha Mukherjee and Ravi Kale also reappeared in their respective roles from Sarkar.
+Supriya Pathak, Tanishaa and Ravi Kale also reappeared in their respective roles from Sarkar.
 The film released on 6 June 2008, was both critically and commercially successful.